pypyjs/pypyjs/README.rst

 Transpiling es6
 ~~~~~~~~~~~~~~~

-Pypyjs is written using es6 and is transpiled to es5 using `babeljs`_ to run the
+PyPy.js is written using es6 and is transpiled to es5 using `babeljs`_.
+To run the
 code though the transpiler you need `gulp`_ and you'll need a few other
 node_modules, and nodejs ofcourse (I'm assuming you have those installed, npm
 comes with node).